 Basil Goulandris was born on Andros on 6 September 1913.
 He was a descendent of the Goulandris shipping family from Andros, the son of Petros I. Goulandris and Chrysi Dampasi.

-Following tertiary education in Greece, he studied Law in Switzerland and, in 1950, settled in New York where he undertook to running of the family’s shipping businesses.
+Following tertiary education in Greece, he studied Law in Switzerland and, in the late 1940s, settled in New York where he undertook to running of the family’s shipping businesses.
 For a number of years he served as Honourary President of the Union of Greek Ship-owners and member of the Board of Directors of the American Bureau of Shipping.

 Apart from a successful shipping businessman he was, alongside his wife Elise, a lover of the arts, particularly the fine arts.
 Together they visited museums and exhibitions, sponsored cultural events and supported a number on mainly young artists at the start of their career.
 He developed particular bonds with business and cultural circles contributing to the development of cross-cultural relations and exchanges between Greece and France.

 In 1981 he was honoured by the French State with the title of Knight of the Legion of Honour (Chevalier de la Légion d’Honneur) and in 1986 with the title of Officer of the Legion of Honour (Officier de la Légion d’Honneur), while in 1983, the French Ministry of Culture awarded him the medal of Commander of the Order of the Arts and Letters (Commandeur de l’ordre des Arts et des Lettres).
 In Greece he was awarded the Cross of the Commander of the Order of George I in 1956, the Silver Medal of the Academy of Athens in 1981 and the distinction of Archon of the Ecumenical Patriarchate in 1992.